GHOSU1012/react-django/README.md

 - [ ] `pip freeze > requirements.txt`
 - [ ] `npm update --save`
 - [ ] `npm update --save-dev`
-- [ ] Remove the `^` from `"bootstrap-loader": "^2.1.0"` in the package.json file. bootstrap-loader 2.2 breaks semver by breaking support for 4.0.0-alpha.6.
-This step will be removed when we update to bootstrap beta version.
 - [ ] Check for outdated npm dependencies with `npm outdated` and update them
 - [ ] Change the first line of README to the name of the project
 - [ ] Add an email address to the `ADMINS` settings variable
 - [ ] Change the `SERVER_EMAIL` to the email address used to send e-mails.

 After completing ALL of the above, remove this `Project bootstrap` section from the project README.
-Then follow `Quickstart` below.
+Then follow `Running` below.

 ## Running
 ### Setup